mattmajestic/sveltekit-notepad/README.md

-# daisyui-svelte
+# Sveltkit Notepad

-DaisyUI Svelte Template
+A Sveltekit Notepad